Special Education - Adolescence

 Click here for the Special Education Student Teaching Handbook.

 During the last semester of enrollment, each student submits a final project demonstrating competence as a teacher of students with disabilities.
 See Capstone Intervention Project for more information.

-NOTE: After studying this web page, direct questions about Binghamton University's adolescence special education program to Dr. Candace Mulcahy at 777-4169 or firstname.lastname@example.org.
+After studying this web page, direct questions about Binghamton University's adolescence special education program to Dr. Lucky Mason-Williams or at 607-777-6693.